kryptco/www/static/src/docs/_posts/2017-08-21-privacy-policy.md

 For `NIST P-256` key pairs, Krypton generates and stores the private key in the iOS Secure Enclave.

+U2F private keys are `NIST P-256` key pairs and therefore are generated and stored in the iOS Secure Enclave Processor.

 To learn more about the security of Apple cryptography libaries and the Apple iOS Keychain see the [iOS Security Guide](https://www.apple.com/business/docs/iOS_Security_Guide.pdf).

 ### Android
 On Android, Krypton generates a `3072-bit RSA` key pair (stored in the AndroidKeystore crypto coprocessor) or optionally an `Ed25519` key pair using [libsodium](https://download.libsodium.org/doc/) (stored in app-private file storage).
-When the private key is stored in the AndroidKeystore it cannot be extracted, even by Krypton, since the AndroidKeystore performs private key operations as a black box.
+When the private key is stored in the AndroidKeystore it cannot be extracted, even by Krypton, since the Android Keystore performs private key operations as a black box.

+U2F private keys are `NIST P-256` key pairs and are generated and stored in the AndroidKeystore.

 ## Krypton Core